Visiting Felton Road

 This is right next to Block 3, but the main difference is that Block 5 has more clay in the soil.
 It spends 18 months in oak.
 Focused, taut nose is pure and aromatic with some spicy minerality and some non-fruit complexity.
 The palate is dense with firm structure underpinning the rich, dark cherry and berry fruits and a hint of herbiness.
 Well structured, this has promise for the future but is currently less seductive than the others.
 94/100

-A short film from my visit:
+A short film from my visit in 2010:

 CENTRAL OTAGO SERIES